GSA/piv-guides/pages/certchains.md

 ![Example of an identity certificate with intermediate and root](../img/certificatechain_small.png){:style="float:center"}

-For the US Federal Government, there is one Root Certificate Authority named _Federal Common Policy Certificate Authority (COMMON)_, and dozens of Intermediate Certificate Authorities.
-The US Federal Government has also established Trust with other Certificate Authorities which serve specific business and international government communities.
+For the US Federal Government Executive branch agencies, there is one Root Certificate Authority named _Federal Common Policy Certificate Authority (COMMON)_, and dozens of Intermediate Certificate Authorities.
+The US Federal Government has also established Trust with other Certificate Authorities which serve business communities, State and Local government communities, and international government communities.

 *  [A graph of the federal public key infrastructure, including the business communities](http://fpki-graph.fpki-lab.gov/)